Jacamar de Salmon

 Call: The call of the Dusky-backed Jacamar is a sharp, metallic "tink" or "tink-tink" sound.
 This call is used for communication between individuals, maintaining contact, and signaling alarm.
 The call can be heard during territorial disputes or interactions with neighboring individuals.
 It may also be used to convey aggression or assert dominance.

-Chatter: In addition to its song and call, the Dusky-backed Jacamar may produce a chattering sound.
+Chatter: The Dusky-backed Jacamar may produce a chattering sound.
 This chatter is a rapid series of short, harsh notes that can be heard during interactions or while foraging.
 The chatter may also serve as a form of communication within pairs or family groups, helping to coordinate activities or alerting others to the presence of predators.